Potentiometer: Construction

 Multiturn potentiometers are also operated by rotating a shaft, but by several turns rather than less than a full turn.
 Some multiturn potentiometers have a linear resistive element with a sliding contact moved by a lead screw; others have a helical resistive element and a wiper that turns through 10, 20, or more complete revolutions, moving along the helix as it rotates.
 Multiturn potentiometers, both user-accessible and preset, allow finer adjustments; rotation through the same angle changes the setting by typically a tenth as much as for a simple rotary potentiometer.

 A string potentiometer is a multi-turn potentiometer operated by an attached reel of wire turning against a spring, allowing it to convert linear position to a variable resistance.

 User-accessible rotary potentiometers can be fitted with a switch which operates usually at the anti-clockwise extreme of rotation.
-Before digital electronics became the norm such a component was used to allow radio and television receivers and other equipment to be switched on at minimum volume with an audible click, then the volume increased, by turning a knob.
-Multiple resistance elements can be ganged together with their sliding contacts on the same shaft, for example, in stereo audio amplifiers for volume control.
+Before digital electronics became the norm such a component was used to allow radio and television receivers and other equipment to be switched on at minimum volume with an audible click, then the volume increased by turning the same knob.
+Multiple resistance elements can be ganged together with their sliding contacts on the same shaft, for example in stereo audio amplifiers for volume control.
 In other applications, such as domestic light dimmers, the normal usage pattern is best satisfied if the potentiometer remains set at its current position, so the switch is operated by a push action, alternately on and off, by axial presses of the knob.

-Others are enclosed within the equipment and are intended to be adjusted to calibrate equipment during manufacture or repair, and not otherwise touched.
+Other potentiometers are enclosed within the equipment and are intended to only be adjusted when calibrating the equipment during manufacture or repair, and not otherwise touched.
 They are usually physically much smaller than user-accessible potentiometers, and may need to be operated by a screwdriver rather than having a knob.
-They are usually called "preset potentiometers" or "trim[ming] pots".
-Some presets are accessible by a small screwdriver poked through a hole in the case to allow servicing without dismantling.
+They are usually called "trimmer", "trim[ming]", or "preset" potentiometers (or pots), or the genericized brand name "trimpot".